microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 This applies to slicing and projection operations as well as to element access.
 When validating indices for slicing, only indices that are actually part of the resolved range should be considered.
+When projecting, an attempt to project a one-dimensional array on its only dimension should cause a failure.

 The following utility functions are provided by the classical runtime to support
 arrays: